 Accessibility means ensuring that all contents of the web are available for all users.
 All people include those with visual impairments, motor inabilities, hearing problems, or cognitive disabilities.

-When making a website accessible for all users, not only means having content therein, it also implies developing the site in such a way that most users don’t struggle to use it.
+When making a website accessible for all users, not only means having content therein, but it also implies developing the site in such a way that most users don’t struggle to use it.
 The website should also allow users who need to adapt it to do so seamlessly.
 For example, a user with visual impairment can use a reader or screen magnifier.

 Section 508 governs user access to websites.
 Under this section of the law, all disabled persons are entitled to access to government information.
 An ADA accessible site allows users to access the content through various sensory mechanisms such as voice and vision.
 Such sites don’t just have the typical click and point features.
-By websites offering digital accessibility, even disabled people can access the information just like other internet users.
+With websites offering digital accessibility, even disabled people can access the information just like other internet users.

 An accessible website not only makes content accessible to disabled people but also ensures a good user experience for all website visitors.
 Guess what this means to you as a business owner?
 More traffic and essentially more business!